Classifying ChemBERTa-2’s Methodological Contributions

 - Scaling hypothesis: Testing if scaling pretraining data (up to 77M compounds) yields consistent downstream improvements, similar to scaling laws in NLP

-- Efficiency: Optimizing the pretraining process introduced in the original ChemBERTa by comparing self-supervised (MLM) and semi-supervised (MTR) approaches
+- Efficiency: Optimizing the pretraining process introduced in the original ChemBERTa by comparing self-supervised (MLM) and weakly supervised (MTR, using RDKit computed properties as labels) approaches

 Scale: Training on 77M unique SMILES from PubChem, which is one of the largest molecular pretraining datasets used to date (compared to 10M for ChemBERTa-1 or 18.7M for SMILES-BERT).